 Many organizations begin by trying to change culture or behavior, but those techniques aren’t enough and usually don’t succeed.
 Because Agile project management and processes require a certain setting to be effective, companies must first address the corporate structure and alignment.

-In this article, we’ll discuss the common challenges companies face while adopting Agile.
+In this article, we’ll discuss the common Challenges in Agile Transformation companies face while adopting Agile methods.

 So let’s not wait any longer.

-We’ve seen companies facing the following challenges while transforming to Agile:
+We’ve seen companies facing the following issues & challenges with agile transformation journey:

 Large organizations that serve numerous platforms and products have such a tangled structure that change often begins from a very messy position.
 Untangling these things is important, and it does not occur instantly.

-No matter how straightforward it seems, large-scale organizations must be realistic about the fact that size and complexity will negatively impact their ability to be Agile and implement Agile initiatives.
+No matter how straightforward it seems, large-scale organizations must be realistic about the fact that size and complexity will negatively impact their agile transformation journey.

 Organizations with large-scale operations need to understand “what the transformation process looks like” before embarking on the process.

-Third-party influences cause the majority of Agile transformation failures.
+Third-party influences cause the majority of Issues with Agile transformation.
 Many organizations are forced to work with partners who do not or cannot switch to an Agile Delivery Method because of either fixed-outcome or fixed-price contracts.

 The simplest approach to follow is to renegotiate with the contractor.
 Otherwise, you can look for some other contractor who follows Agile or is ready to follow Agile.